vkmrishad/gradient-color-picker/README.md

 * **Highly customizable:**
-  Whether you need to change the color picker's size/colors or attach a function to the onchange event, jscolor can be fine-tuned to perfectly suit your web project.
+  Whether you need to change the color picker's size/colors or attach a function to the onchange event, lgcolor can be fine-tuned to perfectly suit your web project.

 ## Website